vhaudiquet/ubuntu-project-docs/docs/staging/AA/contributors/request-package-removal.md

 * What source and binary packages you expect to be removed

-* A rationale for {ref}`why they should be removed <other-source-removals-from-debian>`.
+* A rationale for {ref}`why they should be removed <justification-for-removal>`.
 Examples:

-  * E.g: In Noble please remove bin:foo-oldcrap from src:foo as it blocks migration of the new version which is no more building it
+  * E.g: In Noble please remove bin:foo-old-stuff from src:foo as it blocks
+    migration of the new version which is no more building it

   * E.g: In questing please remove src:bar and all of its binaries, they are dysfunctional in that release XX, because …